How to Create Amazing Robot Sculptures from Recycled Cardboard — Easy Step-by-Step Guide

 - 10

-Allow all glue and paint to dry completely before playing with your robot.
+Allow all glue and paint to dry completely before handling or playing with your robot.
+This is crucial for ensuring all parts are firmly attached and the paint is fully set, preventing smudges and accidental disassembly.

 Tips & Troubleshooting